pearcetm/svs-deidentifier/README.md

 ### Compile a stand-alone application
 Using [PyInstaller](https://github.com/pyinstaller/pyinstaller), you can build the application into a distributable package in one of two ways: as a single stand-alone file, or as a directory with a separate executable.
 These have different advantages and drawbacks.
 One-file mode is simpler - the isn't an extra directory with lots of files - but the app will take longer to launch.
 In addition, using the built-in web browser doesn't work on MacOS in one-file mode.
 One-dir mode launches more quickly but if the directory is modified the app will not work.

+### Build all versions
+The individual options below are bundled into a single `build.py` script to simplify the build process.
+On the command line (from the root directory of the project) run the following:
+`$ python build.py`

+### Build a specfic version
+You can also select a specific invididual version (one file vs one directory, chrome vs qwebengine) using the options below.

 #### One-file mode
 In the base directory for the project, run the following command:
 ```